 With this article I am starting a series about the Algorand platform.
 First, I'd like to introduce you myself protocol in the basic version v1.0 and background of the Algorand project.
 In subsequent articles you will learn about more advanced functionalities that Algorand added to his platform at the end of 2019 (release v2.0).
-Extended platform functionality, attracted interesting projects as well as central banks (CBDC) to the Algorand ecosystem, so the project begins to develop quite promisingly - let's look at the basis.
+Extended platform functionality, attracted interesting projects as well as central banks (CBDC) to the Algorand ecosystemso the project is starting to develop quite promisingly - let's take a look at the foundation.

 Algorand 1.0 - Introduction